learntheropes/learn-the-ropes/content/en/share-secrets-between-own-devices.md

 I started today to use [Keet](https://keet.io/) for this scope.
 Keet is p2p chat software, developed on Holepunch that allows encrypted video and text without a server.
 The connection is peer-to-peer.
 A Keet client for all the OS I'm using is already available, altrough in alpha stage.
-To connect the devices to the same chat room, the user(s) need to share a room invite link, that is a long string of text starting with `punch://` impossible to copy manually.
-This is a limitation of the software in general in my opinion, because the access to the string, that expires after two days, also gives access to all the content shared in the chat.
+To connect the devices to the same chat room, the user(s) need to share a room invite link, that is a long string of text starting with `punch://`.
 While considering if was better to share the string using Signal or email to PGP, I realized that all my devices were physically in the same room, so I could just create the room on the Keet linux client and that share the invite link with a qrcode.
 ## Qrencode
 qrencode is a software to generate qrcode from string on Debian based Linux distributions.